ibm-security-verify/verify-sdk-ios/sdk/core/README.md

 # IBM Security Verify Core SDK for iOS

-The core component provides common functionality across the other components in the IBM Security Verify SDK offering.
-The core component will evolve over time and currently offers a extensions and helpers for `URLSession` and the Keychain.
+The Core SDK provides common functionality across the other components in the IBM Security Verify SDK offering.
+The core component will evolve over time and currently offers extensions and helpers for `URLSession` and the Keychain.

 ## Getting started